frdmn/snapchat-mimic/README.md

 ![](http://i.imgur.com/eTcVtNZ.png)

-Add the typical "WhatsApp bar" to movies without using WhatsApp.
+Add the typical "WhatsApp bar" to movies without using WhatsApp, just using `ffmpeg` and Bash.

 ## Installation